gao-hongnan/gaohn-yolov1-pytorch/docs/yolov1.md

 #### Example with Numbers Part I

 To be honest, I never understood the above equations without the help of numbers.
 So let us look at some numbers.
 Let's zoom in on how to calculate loss for one grid cell $i$.
-And as continuity, we will use the
+And for continuity, we will use the
 $i=30$ grid cell as an example, the one which the dog is located in.

 We will use back the dataframe row which represent the grid cell $i=30$, for both